 There's no need to carry every type of Pokemon as a growing collection in your bag - that's what the Pokedex is for.

 It's better to keep only the Pokemon you need: that's an army to fight with in Gym and Raid battles.
-You'll need high power versions of Pokemon, but it's better to have a number of powerful Blissey than one Blissey and a Caterpie, Metapod, Kakuna and so on - because those Pokemon - once registered and evolved won't really do much for you.
+You'll need high power versions of Pokemon, but it's better to have a number of powerful Blissey than one Blissey and a Caterpie, Metapod, Kakuna and so on - because those Pokemon - once registered and evolved, won't really do much for you.
 So, learn your Pokemon's skills and build an army of those who fight well, like Gengar, Blissey, Vaporeon.

 You'll also need to carry those you still need to evolve and hang on to those who need a special item to evolve, like Onix if you've not yet got Steelix.

 Also keep your eye out for special edition characters - like the seasonal Pikachu.
 These evolve into special Raichu, so it's worth having and holding these, just so you can put them in Gyms for others to be jealous of.
+But also beware that some special event Pokemon can't be deleted from your bag - so you could end up with a lot of duplicates.

 4. Transfer Pokemon for candies